Most (but not all) spousal support arrangements have expiry dates or conditions, such as specific events that will end them.

 - If there are any orders or agreements already in place for spousal support

-If you are unsure how to proceed or if you have a strong enough case to terminate spousal support, speak to a divorce lawyer at Jennings Family Law in Calgary for a free case evaluation.
+If you are unsure how to proceed or if you have a strong enough case to terminate spousal support, speak to a divorce lawyer at Jennings Family Law in Calgary for a confidential case evaluation.